 5 Biggest Leaves In the World, Except Raphia Regalis

 Raphia regalis is not the only plant with enormous leaves.
-There are many other plants that have leaves so big that they can astonish anyone who sees them.
+Many other plants have leaves so big that they can astonish anyone who sees them.
 Here are some of the leafy giants that share the same club as Raphia regalis.

 1. Empress Wu Hosta